WallarooLabs/wally/examples/python/celsius/README.md

 This is an example of a stateless application that takes a floating point Celsius value and sends out a floating point Fahrenheit value.

-### Input and Output
+### Input

-The inputs and outputs of the "Celsius" application are binary 32-bits float encoded in the [source message framing protocol](https://docs.wallaroolabs.com/book/appendix/tcp-decoders-and-encoders.html#framed-message-protocols#source-message-framing-protocol).
+The inputs of the "Celsius" application are binary 32-bits float encoded in the [source message framing protocol](https://docs.wallaroolabs.com/book/appendix/tcp-decoders-and-encoders.html#framed-message-protocols#source-message-framing-protocol).
 Here's an example message, written as a Python string:

 ```
 "\x00\x00\x00\x04\x42\x48\x00\x00"